silversub/terraform/provider/power-vsi-resources.md

 To find supported input parameter values, you can use the Power Systems CLI plug-in in {{site.data.keyword.cloud_notm}}.
 To install the plug-in, run `ibmcloud plugin install pi`.
 {: tip}

 If you want to create, update, or delete Power System resources in a multizone-capable region, you must specify the `zone` in the `provider` block of your Terraform configuration file.
-For more information, see the [provider reference](/docs/terraform?topic=terraform-provider-reference).
+For more information, see the [`provider` block configuration](/docs/terraform?topic=terraform-provider-reference).
 {: important}

 ## `ibm_pi_image`